hbarza/youwe-backend-test/README.md

 **NOTES:**
-- but currently for current last version you don't neet to connect application to a database and creating a copy from file is enough.
+- Currently for latest version you don't need to connect application to a database and creating a copy from file is enough.

 TESTING